Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 Photos

-The first four images of the Charlottesville depot are from old postcards.
+This image of the Charlottesville depot is from an old postcard.
 I can’t date this one exactly as the postmark was lost when the stamp came off.
 The card, however, claims that U.S. and Canadian postage was 1¢.
-(From the collection of Larry Z. Daily)
+(From a postcard in the collection of Larry Z. Daily)

 The postmark on this card is double stamped and hard to read, but looks to be October of 1907.
-(From the collection of Larry Z. Daily)
+(From a postcard in the collection of Larry Z. Daily)

 The date on this card is July of 1908.
-(From the collection of Larry Z. Daily)
+(From a postcard in the collection of Larry Z. Daily)

 It’s August of 1974 and it’s train time at the Charlottesville depot.
 C&O GP7 5892 appears to be shifting the consist of Amtrak‚s James Whitcomb Riley.
-(From a slide in the collection of Larry Z. Daily.)
+(Photographer unknown.
+From a slide in the collection of Larry Z. Daily.)

 The Charlottesville depot in June of 1974.
-(From a slide in the collection of Larry Z. Daily.)
+(Photographer unknown.
+From a slide in the collection of Larry Z. Daily.)

 This shot shows the Charlottesville depot as it appeared in 1986.
 (Ron Huffman photo, used with permission.)